jrossi227/ApacheGUI/README.md

 ######Ant options
 - *ant war.all* minifies required javascript and builds a new war under *build/dist*
 - *ant war.dev* copies required javascript without minification and builds a new war under *build/dist*
-- *ant deploy* moves the war from *build/dist* to *apachegui.home/tomcat/webapps* this will re-depoly the application.
+- *ant deploy* moves the war from *build/dist* to *apachegui.home/tomcat/webapps*.
+This will re-depoly the application.
 - *ant package* stops ApacheGUI and builds a new .tar.gz package.
 The file is put into the *package.dir* directory that is specified in *build/build.properties*.